 Utility holding company Consolidated Edison (Con Edison) is the night light for the city that never sleeps.
-Con Edison's main subsidiary, Consolidated Edison Company of New York, distributes electricity to 3.3 million residential and business customers in New York City; it also delivers natural gas to about 1.1 million customers.
-Subsidiary Orange and Rockland Utilities serves more than 400,000 electric and gas customers in three states.
+Con Edison's main subsidiary, Consolidated Edison Company of New York, distributes electricity to 3.4 million residential and business customers in New York City; it also delivers natural gas to about 1.1 million customers, and steam service in parts of Manhattan.
+Subsidiary Orange and Rockland Utilities serves more than 400,000 electric and gas customers in three Northeast states.
 Con Edison's nonutility operations include retail and wholesale energy marketing, independent power production, and infrastructure project development.

 Competitive energy businesses include subsidiary Consolidated Edison Solutions, which markets power and gas to retail customers and provides energy procurement and management services, and Consolidated Edison Energy, which markets and trades wholesale energy.
 Subsidiary Consolidated Edison Development has interests in power generation facilities.

 Con Edison's utility operations serve customers in New Jersey, New York, and Pennsylvania.

 Con Edison's businesses sell to retail customers electricity purchased in wholesale markets and enter into related hedging transactions, provide energy-related products and services to wholesale and retail customers, and develop, own and operate renewable and energy infrastructure projects.